 Rustic Ridge Retreat was built in 2018 and is a great property for a modern and romantic stay.
 The beautiful 3 bedroom house has a gas fireplace, solid hickory hardwood floors and tile floors in the bathrooms.
 The cabin offers peaceful seclusion, while also being close to restaurants, a movie theater, bowling and many other activities in Huntingdon.
 Juniata College and Raystown Lake are also a short drive.

 There is a large covered front porch and a separate picnic pavilion with a gas grill for outdoor cooking.
 There is also a firepit beside the pavilion for an evening campfire.
 Rustic Ridge Retreat has free wifi that covers the entire home, including the immediate area outside.
 There is also a washer and dryer.

 Lane’s Country Homestead and Pine Lodge

 Located in the Allegheny Mountains of Central Pennsylvania, Lane’s Country Homestead and Pine Lodge are two vacation homes.
 Pine Lodge can sleep up to 20 guests and offers sweeping views of the area.
-The property is managed by Lydia Lane, who is a wonderful host for guests.
+The property is managed by Lydia Lane, a wonderful host that takes great care of her guests.
 There is an outdoor pool on the property, which can be used seasonally.